Please email firstname.lastname@example.org for further information.

 Employment in the Four Avenues grew from 46,000 to 51,300 employees between 2000 and 2010.

-In 2017, 16% of the City's employment was located in the Four Avenues.
+In 2018, 18% of the city's employment was located in the Four Avenues.

 This was over 27% before the earthquakes.
 Further information.

-Since the earthquakes, all industrial groupings have seen an increase in the share of employees located within the Four Avenues (except Retailing).
+Since the earthquakes, all industrial groupings have seen an increase in both the number and share of employees located within the Four Avenues, although all of them have not returned to pre earthquake levels.
 Further information.